girliemac/getting-started-lessons/intro-to-programming-languages/README.md

-# [Lesson Topic]
+# Introduction to Programming Languages and Tools of the Trade

-This lesson covers the basics programming languages; the topics covered here apply to most modern programming languages today.
+This lesson covers the basics programming languages.
+The topics covered here apply to most modern programming languages today.

 ## [Pre-lecture quiz](.github/pre-lecture-quiz.md)